waqasalam/snaproute-operator/README.md

 # SnapRoute Custom Resources (CRD) Tutorial

-bgp-crd demonstrates the CRD usage, it shoes how to:
+## Build/Installtion
+'''
+  make container
+  kubectl run bgp --image=bgp-crd:latest --image-pull-policy=Never
+'''
+###  Controller will startup and do following
+'''

-1. Connect to the Kubernetes cluster
+  Connect to the Kubernetes cluster
-2. Create the new CRD if it doesn't exist
+  Create the new CRD if it doesn't exist
-3. Create a new custom client
+  Create a new custom client
-4. Create a new BGPAsNumber object using the client library we created
-5. Create a controller that listens to events associated with new resources
+  Create a new BGPAsNumber object using the client library we created Create a controller that listens to events associated with new CRD
+'''
+###  Create BGPAsNumber object using yaml.
+'''
+ kubectl create -f bgp.yaml
+'''

-The example CRD is in the following structure:
+The BGPAsNumber CRD is in the following structure:

 ```go